burwell/spree-multi-site/README.markdown

-# Squeejee Spree Multi-Site Extension
+# Kerinin Spree Multi-Site Extension

 The extension will allow you to setup multiple sites with one spree installation.
 It gives you the ability to have different domains that direct to different stores with different layouts.
-Orders, taxonomies and products will all be site specific entities now.
+This is a fork of Tungami's extension (via squeejee and eastmedia).
+Orders, taxonomies, products and product groups can be inherited via the site tree in either direction.

 # Site Overview